Popular articles

 Type 2 diabetes is less common in young children, but it can occur when insulin is not working correctly.
 Without enough insulin, glucose can accumulate in the bloodstream.
 The chance of developing type 2 diabetes increases as people get older, but children can also develop it.

-READ: What is nostalgia a symptom of?
+READ: What is the radius of a 2cm circle?

 Is juvenile diabetes on the rise?